Cities, Infrastructure and Energy

 Collaborations and impact

-We have a strong systems-led interdisciplinary funding portfolio that reflects collaborations across a wide range of disciplines and currently have over £10m of RCUK, EU and industrial funding.
+We have a strong interdisciplinary funding portfolio that reflects collaborations across a wide range of disciplines and currently have over £20m of UKRI (EPSRC, ESRC, British Academy, AHRC, Innovate UK), EU and industrial funding.
 Our research has impact on a national and international scale through collaborations with numerous partners in academia, industry, government, professional bodies and NGOs in the UK, Europe, and the Global South.

 We have opportunities for prospective postgraduate researchers.
 Find out more.

 Informal enquiries regarding postgraduate research can be made to the group leader, or any member of staff working in a relevant area.